bentoml/BentoML/docs/source/quickstart.rst

 Model serving with BentoML comes after a model is trained.
-The first step is creating a prediction service class, which defines the models required and the inference APIs which contains the serving logic.
+The first step is creating a prediction service class, which defines the models required and the inference APIs which contains the serving logic code.
 Here is a minimal prediction service created for serving the iris classifier model trained above:

 .. code-block:: python

+    # iris_classifier.py
     import pandas as pd

     from bentoml import env, artifacts, api, BentoService